-Namex (4954) starts by deciding where the path evaluation begins.
-If the path begins with a slash, evaluation begins at the root; otherwise, the current directory (4958-4961).
-Then it uses skipelem to consider each element of the path in turn (4963).
+5161).
+Then it uses skipelem to consider each element of the path in turn (5163).
 Each iteration of the loop must look up name in the current inode ip.
 The iteration begins by locking ip and checking that it is a directory.
-If not, the lookup fails (4964-4968).
+If not, the lookup fails (5164-5168).
 (Locking ip is necessary not because ip->type can change underfoot-it can't-but because until ilock runs, ip->type is not guaranteed to have been loaded from disk.)
-If the call is nameiparent and this is the last path element, the loop stops early, as per the definition of nameiparent; the final path element has already been copied into name, so namex need only return the unlocked ip (4969-4973).
-Finally, the loop looks for the path element using dirlookup and prepares for the next iteration by setting ip.=.next (4974-4979).
+If the call is nameiparent and this is the last path element, the loop stops early, as per the definition of nameiparent; the final path element has already been copied into name, so namex need only return the unlocked ip (5169-5173).
+Finally, the loop looks for the path element using dirlookup and prepares for the next iteration by setting ip = next (5174-5179).
 When the loop runs out of path elements, it returns ip.